frogkoko/image-enhancer/README.md

 # image-enhancer
-A python app to enhance an image
+A python app to enhance an image in the browser

 Copy and paste all of the following into the terminal: python -m venv venv